DoronF3/School-Projects/Nand-to-Tetris/README.md

 - `Or16.hdl`: Implements the 16-bit version of the OR gate.
 - `Or8Way.hdl`: Implements an 8-way OR gate.
 - `Xor.hdl`: Implements the XOR gate.
+- `README.md`: Details about the exercise and instructions.

 ## Project 2: Arithmetic Logic Unit (ALU)